What are your options when building your own home?

 Yes, you can use a self-build mortgage if you’re looking to convert a barn or build an annex or outhouse in your garden.

-How do I apply for a self-build mortgage?
-Are they easy to get?
+How to apply for a self-build mortgage?

 Like with standard mortgages, you’re assessed by risk.
 But with a self-build mortgage, it’s a higher risk for a bank or lender to give you the money.